thingswesaid/dash-client/README.md

   - more for you (suggest videos)
   - subscribe for notifications
   - -webkit-box-shadow: 0 2px 6px 0 #e0e2e3; box-shadow: 0 2px 6px 0 #e0e2e3;
+- [ ] Build Dashboard to quickly handle customer service
+  - check everything about that user (order + videos + promos)
+  - assign video to user manually
+  - assign promos manually
+- [ ] Create help desk page to answer
+  - where do I see my promo code
+  - where do I see the videos I purchased
+  - how long are the viewable for
 - [ ] Add settings to User page
   - refer friends
   - external ads and video promos